lexotrion/image-js/README.md

 Contributions to code or documentation are welcome!
 Here are a few tips on how to setup a development environment for image-js.

-### Canvas
+### Canvas-prebuilt

 The `canvas` native addon library is required for all tests to pass.
-You can follow the instructions to install it on your OS [here](https://github.com/Automattic/node-canvas#installation).
+Canvas-prebuilt is a drop-in replacement for canvas that does not require any compiling.
+No need to install native dependencies.

 ## License